 When first uploading a book, its type will always be private.
 Once you have at least one book in your account, you are regarded as an author by the system.

 Word Count and Progress can only be modified once per week, and they share the same last-modified date, so it's best to change them at the same time.
 Progress only takes effect if your book is ongoing, and the word count is how many words you have written, not the estimated total when your book is finished.

 Book Version can be updated once per month.
 Updating a book's version enables you to recommend this book to people who have labeled it as uninterested or read by clearing those labels, and gives you the option to mark this book's current reviews as outdated, reducing their impacts on the book's score by 10%.
 This effect stacks.

-Unpublished books have three additional parameters: ongoing, partial, and an ongoing link.
+Unpublished books have three additional parameters: beta, partial, and ongoing.

-Partial is for beta-reading.
+If your book is available for beta-reading, toggle Beta on.
 If your book is too long, you can set Partial to "true", so that beta readers don't have to finish the entire book to receive rewards for beta-reading.